legendary-mich/moonpipe/README.md

 ```

 #### Timeout in PromiseValves
 Use the `timeoutMs` param for PromiseValves that are not supposed to live too long.
-If the promise is not settled within the provided number of milliseconds, it will be rejected with a `TimeoutError`.
+If the promise is not settled within the provided number of milliseconds, it will be rejected with a `TimeoutError` and the [onCancel callback](#oncancel-callback-in-promisevalves) will be called.
 ```javascript
 const { MoonPipe } = require('moonpipe')
 const { delayPromise } = require('../test/utils.js')